leonardoperrone/lperrone-manage/README.md

 This project is a simple mananging app for my website leonardoperrone.net It uses Angular in the frontend and Node.js + Express and MondgoDB + mongoose.

+Start front-end with npm start and backend with npm run dev.